 Specific for our document production activities performed by ZETES CardS on our site in Ruisbroek, we made this management system formal and received an ISO14001 certification in 2014.
 In 2020, the decision was made to include the other busines units - active on our site in Ruisbroek but established after 2014 - into the scope of our existing EMS.
-This extension audit is planned for execution end of November 2021.
-With a successful audit not only Zetes CardS, but also Zetes Confidens and Zetes Express will be certified.
+This extension audit has been successfully executed in November 2021.
+With this not only Zetes CardS, but also Zetes Confidens and Zetes Express are certified, comprising all activities on our site in Ruisbroek.